seqscope/NovaScope/docs/basic_usage/job_config.md

 # Configuring a NovaScope Run

-Once you have [installed NovaScope](../installation/requirement.md) and [downloaded the input data](access_data.md), the next step is to prepare a job configuration file to specify input, output, and parameters.
+After [installing NovaScope](../installation/requirement.md) and [downloading the input data](access_data.md), prepare a job configuration file to specify inputs, outputs, and parameters.

 !!! info "Job Configuration File Specifications"
     The job configuration file must adhere to the following guidelines: